UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 If you start a new repository with some coworkers and you add them as collaborators, you can all contribute to it using branching.

-1. Contributing to a repository that you don't have access using a GitHub tool called **forking**.
+1. Contributing to a repository that you don't have access to using a GitHub tool called **forking**.

-The use of forks is common when collaborate on online repositories where you don't have write access, such as open source projects led by someone else.
+The use of forks is common when collaborating on online repositories where you don't have write access, such as open source projects led by someone else.

 As an example imagine that you want to contribute to this [multilingual glossary for computing and data science terms](https://glosario.carpentries.org/) created by The Carpentries, an inclusive community willing to teach data and coding skills.